Start a Business in Europe in 2025

 Spain

-How Easy is it to Start a Business in Europe?
+How Easy is it to Set Up a Business?

 There are many studies by major international organizations like the World Bank that regularly evaluate the business-friendly environment of nations around the world.